C2A Security and Stefanini Group Collaborate to Bring Robust Full Vehicle Life Cycle Cybersecurity Solution To Automotive Industry

 Stefanini's SOC services offer the automotive industry expert resources and specialized tools that assist with investigations, root cause analysis, complex threat hunting, and eradication of threats.

 C2A Security's AutoSec Platform is an automotive Cyber Security Management System (CSMS) that empowers OEMs and their suppliers with full-spectrum visibility, control and protection of cybersecurity status for all vehicle programs.
 AutoSec platform provides product security tools such as Threat Analysis and Risk Assessment (TARA), network security and IDS, and binary level run time protection.
-AutoSec is designed to integrate with existing security tools and processes to provide a complete picture of risk management.
+AutoSec is designed to integrate with existing security tools and processes to automate all the components needed to manage the vehicle lifecycle.
 The collaboration between C2A and Stefanini, enables the automotive industry with the most advanced cybersecurity solutions on the market today.

 "Tier-1s and OEMs are catching up to meet the new standard requirements that have been recently passed," says Alex Bertea, Chief Cybersecurity Strategist, Stefanini EMEA.
 "Our collaboration with C2A Security will give them the complete cybersecurity package they need to ensure compliance both in and outside the vehicle."